- hay fever (n.)

 - hazel (n.)

-- Old English hæsl, hæsel, from Proto-Germanic *hasalaz (cognates: Old Norse hasl, Middle Dutch hasel, German hasel), from PIE *koselo- "hazel" (cognates: Latin corulus, Old Irish coll "hazel").
+- Old English hæsl, hæsel, from Proto-Germanic *hasalaz (source also of Old Norse hasl, Middle Dutch hasel, German hasel), from PIE *koselo- "hazel" (source also of Latin corulus, Old Irish coll "hazel").
 Shakespeare ("Romeo and Juliet," 1592) was first to use it (in print) in the sense of "reddish-brown color of eyes" (in reference to the color of ripe hazel-nuts), when Mercutio accuses Benvolio:

 Thou wilt quarrell with a man for cracking Nuts, hauing no reason, but because thou hast hasell eyes.

 - hazelnut (n.)

 - also hazel-nut, Old English hæselhnutu; see hazel + nut.
 Similar formation in Dutch hazelnoot, Old High German hasalnuz, German Haselnuss.

 - hazing (n.)

 - "brutal initiation, act of abusing a newcomer," 1848, said to be a college word ("This word is used at Harvard College, to express the treatment which Freshmen sometimes receive from the higher classes, and especially from the Sophomores" -- "Collection of College Words and Customs," Boston, 1851), but perhaps originally nautical; see haze (v.).

 - also HAZMAT, 1977, telescoped from hazardous material(s).